tundish/blathnaid/app/tale.rst

 Some guards rushed forward to grab Jack, and two of them pushed through the crowd in advance of their captive.
 They carried him as far as the next street corner, threw him down, and cursed him.

-But Jack wasn't badly beaten, nor did the Guards arrest him.
+But Jack wasn't badly beaten, nor did the Guards at first try to arrest him.
 They took him for one of Ingomer's spies, no doubt out of favour for having delivered bad news.

+By the time the Captain of Guard had rung the general alarm, Jack was already on his feet, and he raced off by obscure ways to get back to his hiding place.

+A couple of the Guard were more alert than the others, and they tried to run after him.
+But being on parade they were wearing the newest and shiniest armour, and they were quite badly injured.

 Escape
 ------

-But the locket shone no longer.
+That night, back in the cellar, Jack had no idea what to do next.
+He wondered if he should stay in the City, and ask Fell to teach him Smithing.
+Or should he find his way home with no horse and no way to make a living?
+He had delivered the message, after a fashion.
+He could even recall the reply.
+Ingomer's odd words had somehow lodged themselves in Jack's brain.

 He remained Jack, who had grown with Jack's body, but he was in other places now too.
 .. todo:: Standing

+But the locket shone no longer.
+And Jack knew he had to go.

 Therefore he creeps behind so close as to slap them on the forehead.
 His breath steady, his step light, and they do not perceive him.